-The following are descriptions of the full range of drug development services provided by CDD:
+The full range of drug development services provided by CDD are as follows:

 Preclinical services include the sale of research models, fee-for-service activities such as bioanalytical testing services, and proportional performance activities such as toxicology studies.
 Revenue for sale of research models is recognized at a point in time, typically upon shipment, when control transfers to the customer.
-Revenue for bioanalytical testing services is recognized at a point in time upon communication of results to the customer.
-Revenue for proportional performance activities, including toxicology studies, is recognized using an input-based measure of progress in which revenue is recognized as expenses are incurred for the research models, labor hours, and other costs attributable to the study.
+Revenue for bioanalytical testing services is recognized upon communication of results to the customer.
+Revenue for proportional performance activities, including toxicology studies, is recognized using an input-based measure of progress as expenses are incurred for the research models, labor hours, and other costs attributable to the study.

 Through its central laboratory, CDD produces and supplies specimen collection kits that are utilized in clinical studies, and provides transportation, project management, data management, and laboratory testing services on an as-needed basis throughout the duration of its customers' clinical studies.
 Revenue for central laboratory services is recognized using an output-based measure of progress based on volume of activities in each period.
-CDD also provides long-term specimen storage services, for which revenue is recognized using an input-based measure of progress based on costs incurred.
+CDD also provides longterm specimen storage services, for which revenue is recognized using an input-based measure of progress based on costs incurred.

 CDD provides clinical development and commercialization services, including clinical pharmacology services, full management of Phase II through IV clinical studies, and market access solutions.
-Revenue for clinical pharmacology services, which includes first-in-human trials, is recognized using an output-based measure of progress based on bed nights.
+Revenue for clinical pharmacology services, which includes first-in-human trials, is recognized using an outputbased measure of progress based on bed nights.
 Revenue for full service clinical studies is recognized using an input-based measure of progress based on costs incurred (including pass-through costs such as investigator grants and reimbursable out-of-pocket expenses).
 Revenue for market access solutions is recognized using various methods.
 Revenue for fee-for-service arrangements, such as reimbursement consulting hotlines and patient assistance programs, is recognized using an output method based on transaction volume which corresponds to the amount charged to the customer.
-For consulting services billed based on time and materials, revenue is recognized using the right to invoice practical expedient.
+For consulting services billed based on time and materials; revenue is recognized using the right to invoice practical expedient.